SilbigerLab/Mesocosm_User_Manual/chapters/05-system_operation_guide.md

             - pH: check if air stones (aka bubblers) are dosing or 'leaking' CO2.
 May need to adjust pressure on the CO2 tank to avoid CO2 pressure in tubing forcing CO2 through the solenoids if pH is too low
             - Salinity: may need to schedule a water collection day to refresh the system water if salinity values are too high

+<a name="Draining_Sump"></a> **Draining the Meso and Sump**

+1. With a group of 3-4 people:
+* Approximate time to drain system including all tanks and sump - 2 hours
+* Approximate time to clean tanks including all ports - 2 hours
+* Approximate time to fill sump up halfway - 30 mins
+* Approximate time to fill entire tank system with frequent checks on sump - 2 hours

 1. The first step before draining any water is to turn off the powerheads, heaters, and CO2 solenoids in all mesocosm tanks. **The powerheads and heaters cannot be ON when dry or they may be damaged**.
 1. You must also place caps on each pH probe filled with either DI water for temporary storage or KCl storage solution for long-term storage.  **The probe tips cannot dry out or they will be damaged**.